How Shall I Tell My Husband?

 How Shall I Tell My Husband?
 (Wie sag' ich's meinem Mann?) is a 1932 German comedy film directed by Reinhold Schünzel and starring Renate Müller, Georg Alexander, and Ida Wüst.
 It was shot at the Babelsberg and Tempelhof Studios in Berlin.
 The film's sets were designed by the art director Werner Schlichting.
 Location filming took place at Heringsdorf on the Baltic Sea.
 It premiered at the Gloria-Palast in Berlin.

+Synopsis

+Charlotte Oltendorf's husband is very loving towards her but also very strict.
+So she decides not to tell him she and her friend Hilde went away for a few days to stay at a seaside resort while he was on a business trip.
+However, he soon begins to suspect she has been lying to him.
+More complications ensue when the wife of a man she met on the train mistakenly believes that Charlotte has been having an affair with her husband.